adamfortuna/adamfortuna-v4/source/articles/2013-11-12-xkcd-style-graphs-with-r.markdown

 date: 2013-11-12 14:03
 permalink: xkcd-graphs-with-r
 tags: Technical
+description: With statistical proof I'm bad at CrossFit.
 ---

 Two years I started doing [CrossFit](http://adamfortuna.com/2-years-of-crossfit/) and have since gotten kind of into it.
 After the CrossFit Open last year, I decided to dive a little deeping into the stats available and was able to prove, using public data, that I'm not very good at CrossFit.